Methodology

 Posts from tech-focused communities covering startups, hiring, and industry sentiment.
 The tech sector is often an early indicator of broader economic shifts — layoff announcements, hiring freezes, and funding slowdowns tend to appear here before mainstream discussion.

-Scoring Pipeline
+Scoring Pipeline (Powered by AI)

-1. Relevance Classification
+1. Recession Relevance

-2. Concern Intensity Scoring
+2. Concern Intensity

 3. Document Score

-doc_score = relevance_prob × concern_intensityWhere:
+doc_score = relevance × concern_intensityWhere:

-relevance_prob(0.0–1.0) — how directly the content relates to recessionconcern_intensity(0.0–1.0) — how worried and urgent the tone sounds
+relevance(0.0–1.0) — how directly the content relates to recessionconcern_intensity(0.0–1.0) — how worried and urgent the tone sounds

 Daily Aggregation